Sure can't complain about the incredible views around us this morning. Amazing!

 the Valdez Glacier

-The lake and steam are a murky colour.
+The lake and stream are a murky colour.

 Lake & mountains at the Valdez Glacier parking area